Chief Executive Officer

 (she/her/hers)

-As someone who believes in the transformative power of therapy, I’ve dedicated my career to supporting individuals on their journey toward mental health and empowerment.
-I earned my master’s degree in Marriage and Family Counseling from St. Mary’s College, which laid the foundation for diverse and rewarding career as a therapist.
+I believe in the transformative power of therapy and have dedicated my career to supporting individuals on their journey toward mental health and empowerment.
+I earned my master’s degree in Marriage and Family Counseling from St. Mary’s College, which laid the foundation for a diverse and rewarding career as a therapist.

-Throughout my professional experience in educational settings across the Bay Area, including nonprofit agencies and high schools, I’ve developed a profound understanding of the unique challenges faced by adolescents and young adults.
-I specialize in working with populations undergoing the transitional phase toward independent living, fostering a therapeutic environment that encourages growth and self-discovery.
+With experience in educational settings across the Bay Area—including nonprofit agencies and high schools—I’ve gained a deep understanding of the unique challenges faced by adolescents and young adults, especially those transitioning to independent living.
+I foster a therapeutic environment that encourages growth and self-discovery.

-I employ a multifaceted approach to therapy, incorporating Narrative storytelling techniques, Cognitive Behavioral Therapy (CBT), psycho-educational practices, and Somatic procedures.
-I’m also trained in Queer and Gender Affirmative therapy, demonstrating my commitment to creating a safe and affirming space for clients of diverse identities.
+My approach is multifaceted, combining Narrative storytelling, Cognitive Behavioral Therapy (CBT), psycho-educational techniques, and somatic practices.
+I’m also trained in Queer and Gender Affirmative therapy, ensuring a safe, affirming space for clients of diverse identities.